-Recovery and Rehabilitation
+Recovery and rehabilitation

-Afterwards, you will undergo a similar recovery and rehabilitation process as someone who receives a primary knee replacement.
+Afterwards, you’ll undergo a similar recovery and rehabilitation process as someone who receives a primary knee replacement.
 This includes medication, physical therapy, and the administration of blood thinners to prevent clots.
-You will initially require an assistive walking device such as a cane, crutches, or walker and you will likely be in physical therapy for three months or longer.
+You’ll initially require an assistive walking device such as a cane, crutches, or walker, and you’ll likely be in physical therapy for three months or longer.